 Canned beans are a different story as they'll last on the shelf much longer.
 So if you're buying dry beans in bulk, be sure to pressure can them up before they get too old.
 Learn how to pressure can here in my free video series.

 For long-term food storage, it's best to buy white rice.
-It will store many more years over brown rice.
+It will store for many more years than brown rice.
 When stored correctly, rice can sit for up to 20 years on the pantry shelf.

-This is another great way to stretch a meal.
-A bowl of pasta tossed with some butter alongside a protein can make a complete meal.
+Pasta is another great way to stretch a meal.
+A bowl of pasta tossed with some butter alongside a protein can make a complete meal and fill hungry bellies.

 Dried pasta will last for a couple of years on the pantry shelf, so keep rotating and continually re-stocking and you'll be good to go.

 Pasta is fantastic tossed with sauce, chilled and used in a cold salad, added to soups or casseroles.
-They're just very versatile.
+It's extremely versatile.

 It's really handy to have some pre-packaged convenience meals on hand that are easy to “heat and eat”.
 But just be sure it's something your family actually enjoys!

 Ideally, if you can find freeze-dried pre-packaged meals these will last the longest on your shelf.
 But if you're buying items your family enjoys, just be sure you're practicing proper rotation of the food where you're eating the oldest food first (or FIFO: First In, First Out).

 For my most used condiments, I like to be sure I have at least two or three of each item on hand.
 This includes things like soy sauce (I like organic from Azure Standard), curry paste, mustard, ketchup, etc. I usually make homemade mayo in small batches as needed.

-Consider canned chicken, canned tuna, and even canned salmon to stock your pantry.
+Consider canned chicken, canned beef, canned tuna, and even canned salmon to stock your pantry.

 - Cocoa Powder: I usually buy it in a 10-pound bag from Azure.

 - Chocolate Chips: I only buy organic chocolate chips because of the soy that's found in a lot of other chocolate chips.
 If we're going to consume soy, I want to make sure it's organic and non-GMO certified.
-I used to get my chocolate chips from Fred Meyers, until I found them through Azure Standard for a better price.
+I used to get my chocolate chips from Fred Meyer, until I found them through Azure Standard for a better price.

 I know, we don't love that we eat sugar.
 But it is something that I use in my regular baking when I'm not doing Keto.
 I'll list the supplies I keep on hand for a Keto diet below.

-- Sugar: Sugar is easy to have on hand and is really good to have when you're doing comfort baking.
-I usually keep about 30 pounds on hand so that if I get into canning season I'll have enough to do all my fruit preserving.
+- Sugar: Sugar is easy to store long-term and is good to have for baking and canning.
+I usually keep about 30 pounds of sugar stocked so I'll have enough to do all my fruit preserving.

 - Honey: Honey will store indefinitely on the pantry shelf.
 It will crystalize and become solid, but all you have to do is gently heat it back up and it will become liquid again.
 If you have raw honey, be sure not to heat it up too high or you'll destroy the beneficial enzymes (don't use a microwave, simply place it in a pot of warm water on the stove and gently warm it until it liquefies).